 - Report Suspicious Activity.
 If you have any suspicion that your account or personal computer has been compromised, email email@example.com or call, 24/7, 1-866-907-2383 immediately.

 After creating your XSEDE User Portal (XUP) account and logging in to accept the User Responsibilities, you have the choice of logging in with your XUP credentials, or you may use other login credentials such as your university credentials.
 Click on the blue "Other Sign In Options" button to link your XSEDE account with other identity providers.

-It is important that you manage your user profile to keep your contact information up to date and account information accurate.
+It is important that you manage your user profile and publicatons to keep your contact information up to date and account information accurate.
 This can all be done by managing your user profile in XSEDE.
 Initially your profile information will include the information you supplied when creating your account.

 To view and manage your profile please visit My XSEDE -> Profile

 To edit your profile click on the "Edit Profile" link under the avatar.

 Your profile information includes basic information such as email address, organization, mailing address and more.
 If you would like to share more information about yourself you also have the option to include information such as twitter username, facebook URL, LinkedIn URL, biography and interests.
 You also have the option to upload an image of yourself.
 You can also set privacy settings on your personal information.
 To do this click edit profile and proceed to the privacy setting tab and click save.

 Users can also view their Distinguished Names (DNs) and add/remove new DNs.
 By default each user will receive three DNs associated with their accounts (NCSA, PSC, NICS).
 Additional DNs can be added as long as they are from the following providers: